 What are anabolic steroids?

-Anabolic steroids work like testosterone, the main male sex hormone.
-They may be forms of testosterone, testosterone precursors, or related compounds.
+Anabolic steroids are synthetic forms of testosterone, the primary male sex hormone (although all people have testosterone).
 You may also see them described by another name: anabolic-androgenic steroids.
-Because they resemble testosterone, they can cause many of the same effects that testosterone does in your body, like increasing muscle size and strength (Ganesan, 2021).
+Because they resemble testosterone, testosterone precursors, or related compounds, they can cause many of the same effects that testosterone causes in the body, like increasing muscle size and strength (Ganesan, 2022).

-When people talk about anabolic steroids, they usually refer to drugs that were developed to have more of an anabolic effect (i.e., muscle growth) than an androgenic effect (i.e., male sex characteristics).
+When people talk about anabolic steroids, they’re usually referring to drugs that were developed to have more of an anabolic effect (i.e., muscle growth) than an androgenic effect (i.e., male sex characteristics).

-While abusing them for their performance-enhancing capabilities is illegal, they are legal when a medical provider prescribes them to you to treat an underlying medical condition.
+While abusing anabolic steroids for their performance-enhancing capabilities is illegal, they are legal when a medical provider prescribes them to you to treat an underlying medical condition.
 Anabolic steroids aren’t the same as corticosteroids (such as prednisone), often prescribed to treat inflammatory conditions like asthma, rheumatoid arthritis, and eczema.

 How do anabolic steroids work?

 Anabolic steroids work by binding to androgen (sex hormone) receptors in the brain, just like natural testosterone.
-This allows them to affect pathways that determine male characteristics and activate certain cells that produce the proteins that build muscle mass (Ganesan, 2021).
+This affects pathways that influence male characteristics and activates certain cells that produce the proteins that build muscle mass (Ganesan, 2022).